 Habitat

 Logperch are found in freshwater benthic habitats, primarily the shallow waters of rivers and creeks.
 They are also found in large rivers, lakes, and reservoirs.
 Logperch prefer clean riffles and can be found among the sand and gravel of fast moving streams and waters.
 Logperch lay their eggs in sand in lake shallows, or in gravel or sand in swift current, often in riffles, or in streams.
-(Page, 1983)
+(Page, 1983; Page, 1983)

 Physical Description